 If you’re looking to attract more customers to your bar this Halloween, consider creating a limited ‘Fright Night’ themed drink menu, only available in October.
 Customers love taking advantage of limited or special promotions, especially when it’s a menu full of fun and enticing cocktails.
 Draw inspiration from classic Halloween imagery like witches, vampires, zombies, and skeletons to come up with interesting cocktail combinations.

-Keep your cocktail list limited to 3-5 drinks and be sure to come up with cocktails using the mixes and liquors you already have on hand, to keep things budget-friendly.
-To get extra-spooky, incorporate Halloween-themed colors into your cocktail, like orange, purple, or green to make drinks stand out.
+Keep your cocktail list limited to 3-5 drinks, and be sure to come up with cocktails using the mixes and liquors you already have on hand, to keep things budget-friendly.
+To get extra-spooky, incorporate Halloween-themed colors into your cocktail, like orange, purple, or green, to make drinks stand out.
+You can try decorating your cocktails with Halloween-inspired picks to add a mystical and festive touch to your drinks.
 Name your cocktails appropriately by using Halloween puns, or even decorate your cocktail menus with cobwebs, tombstones, or other October 31st imagery.

 4. Decorate Your Restaurant In A Spooky Fashion